- 2,000+ courses

 … as little as $25/month

 Lynda.com is an online video tutorial and training website that teaches computer skills in video format to members through monthly and annual subscriptions.
-The goal of the website is to teach users software, business, and design skills to achieve their personal and professional aspirations.
+The goal of the website is to provides pmp self study plan to teach users software, business, and design skills to achieve their personal and professional aspirations.

 The company was co-founded by Lynda Weinman, a computer instructor and author with a strong background in media arts and design, and her husband, Bruce Heavin.
 The website was originally used as a free web resource for Lynda’s students, then transformed into a site for her books on design, and is now an online virtual knowledge library with over 107,000 video tutorials authored by industry experts.